Some analysts appear certain of it, while others predict continued growth, even as they note inflation and geopolitical chaos.

 It certainly isn’t a primary business focus, but it is something we do.

 As an economic downturn approaches, we could build on this skill by producing content about it.
 That way, when pool owners research pool resurfacing, our website would come up.
 This positions us to move into a new revenue stream if the market demands it.

-Rather, I recommend placing yourself to be ready to move into related, low-cost expansions if the market opens up.
+Rather, I recommend positioning yourself to be ready to move into related, low-cost expansions if the market opens up.

-As an added benefit, these new pieces of content drive more traffic to your site.
-Perhaps a pool owner, who might not normally look for a pool installer, finds your business and realizes you have services or products well-suited to her needs.
+As an added benefit, these new pieces of content can drive more traffic to your site.
+Perhaps a pool owner who might not normally look for a pool installer finds your business and realizes you have services or products well-suited to her needs.

 4. Talk about cost and value — a lot

 During a recession, people are watching every dollar.
-As I said before, customers always want to know the same five things, no matter what they’re buying: cost, comparisons, reviews, potential drawbacks, and “best of” lists.
+As I said before, customers always want to know the same five things, no matter what they’re buying: cost, comparisons, reviews, potential drawbacks, and lists of their best options.